2015-2016 Le Moyne College

 b.
 Faculty Respondents

-When the accused is a Faculty member, and the matter has been referred for resolution under the Faculty Handbook procedures, the appeals procedures provided for in the Handbook will apply.
-In all other cases, the Title IX Coordinator will be responsible for appointing a Dean who was not involved in the original decision, who together with the Provost will constitute the Appeals Panel.
-In those cases, appeals will otherwise be handled on the same basis as provided above (for student respondents).
+When the accused is a Faculty member, the Title IX Coordinator will be responsible for appointing an Appeals Panel consisting of a Dean who was not involved in the original decision, who together with the Provost will constitute the Appeals Panel.
+In those cases, the following procedures will apply.

 c.
 Staff Respondents

-When the accused is a Staff member, an appeals panel of at least two trained members will be appointed by the Title IX Coordinator in the event either party appeals (if they cannot agree on an outcome, a third member will be appointed).
-In such cases, appeals will otherwise be handled in the same basis as provided above (for student respondents).
+When the accused is a Staff member, an Appeals Panel of at two Vice Presidents not involved in the original review will be appointed by the Title IX Coordinator in the event either party appeals (if those two members cannot agree on an outcome, a third member will be appointed).
+In such cases, appeals will otherwise be handled on the same basis as provided above (for Faculty respondents).

 XIII.
 Institution Initiated Proceedings